Dheeya11/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Adding a filr to the new repo
+Adding a file to the new repo